Train TELLi dans la campagne

 To present a credible alternative to private cars, rail must reach into every part of France—even the least populated.
 To meet this challenge, we’ve launched 5 pilots with complementary aims:

-- PIOMA, our platform design to build an autonomous public mobility system on converted rail land
+• MASIPRO, our platform designed to build an autonomous public mobility system on converted rail land

 Innovation at the service of regions